kaidokert/catapult/devil/docs/device_utils.md

     Args:
       block: A boolean indicating if we should wait for the reboot to complete.
       wifi: A boolean indicating if we should wait for wifi to be enabled after the reboot.
         The option has no effect unless |block| is also True.
+      decrypt: A boolean indicating if we should wait for full-disk decryption to complete after the reboot.
+        The option has no effect unless |block| is also True.
       timeout: timeout in seconds
       retries: number of retries